 The renewal of the COR9000000 general permit to discharge stormwater associated with Non-Extractive Industrial Activity is in progress.
 We would like your participation in the renewal process.
 Please sign-up for email notifications to stay informed about updates, meetings, and other information related to the renewal process.

-The permit renewal process is expected to take place before the end of 2021.
+The permit renewal process is expected to take place near the end of 2021 or early 2022.
 Check back here for updates.

 All available meeting materials (including previous meetings) can be found in this public google drive folder.